Ahnfelt/typed-format/README.md

 # typed-format
-Experimental: A minimal and complete schema language and a compact binary format for data interchange.
+Experimental: A simple and complete schema language and a compact binary format for data interchange.

 ## Schema language